zio/zio/docs/howto/mock-services.md

 }
 ```

-## Mocking unused collaborators
+### Mocking Unused Collaborators

 Often the dependency on a collaborator is only in some branches of the code.
-To test the correct behaviour of branches without depedencies, we still have to provide it to the environment, but we would like to assert it was never called.
-With the `Mock.empty` method you can obtain a `ZLayer` with an empty service (no calls expected).
+To test the correct behaviour of branches without dependencies, we still have to provide it to the environment, but we would like to assert it was never called.
+With the `Mock.empty` method we can obtain a `ZLayer` with an empty service (no calls expected):

 ```scala mdoc:silent
 object MaybeConsoleSpec extends DefaultRunnableSpec {